microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         Office Online.

     FileNameMaxLength
         An **integer** value that indicates the maximum length for file names that the WOPI host supports, excluding the file extension.
 The default value is 250.
+Note that Office Online will use this default value if the property is omitted or if it is explicitly set to ``0``.

         This property is optional; however, hosts wishing to enable file renaming within Office Online should verify that the default value is appropriate and set it accordingly if not.
 See the :ref:`RenameFile` operation for more details.

     HostName
         A **string** provided by the host used to identify it for logging and other informational purposes.